Mysteriza/flipIR-cloner/Readme.md

 12. LiPo Battery 400 mAh (or bigger)
 13. TP4056 LiPo Charger + Protection Battery Lithium Micro USB Modul 1A

+Optional, if you want to 3D printed the case:
+1. 3D Printer
+2. Filament

 #### MENU ROUTE
 |  |  |  |  |
 |-------------|-------------|--------------|------------|